s4shibam/ckret/README.md

 ## ⚡ Introduction

-Ckret is an anonymous messaging platform, where users can send and receive messages anonymously via link.
+Ckret is an anonymous interaction platform, where users can send and receive messages anonymously via link.

 ## ✨ Features